RAW ART

 Pass out the Mr. Picasso Head sheet.
 Have them think about the Picasso reference in the movie Toy Story and discuss.
 Pass out marker buckets and have them design their own Picasso potato head.

-Picasso was not a good student.
+was not a good student.
 He often had to go to detention.
-Here’s what he said about it.
+Here’s what he said

 “For being a bad student I was banished to the ‘calaboose’ – a bare cell with whitewashed walls and a bench to sit on.
 I liked it there; because I took along a sketch pad and drew incessantly … I could have stayed there forever drawing without stopping”